Invasive 𝘌.𝘤𝘰𝘭𝘪 Disease

 General Information

-Extraintestinal pathogenic Escherichia coli (ExPEC) is a leading cause of community-onset and healthcare-associated invasive disease particularly in adults over 60 years old.
+Extraintestinal pathogenic Escherichia coli (ExPEC) is a leading cause of community-onset and healthcare-associated invasive disease.

 Transmission